Graham Usher (bishop): Ordained ministry

-He was rector and lecturer at Hexham Abbey for ten years from 2004 to 2014.
+He was rector and lecturer at Hexham Abbey from 2004 to 2014.
 Hexham Abbey is a large parish church that can be described as cathedral-like.
 During his time as rector, the congregation grew and he supported the setting up of a food bank covering West Northumberland.
-He also reunited the abbey with its monastic buildings, the buildings having been separated during the Reformation, raising £3.2M to fully refurbish the building and create a stunning new cloister, refectory, conference and meeting rooms, and a state of the art exhibition about the Abbey's history.
-In 2009, he undertook a visit to Rome with the men and boys of the Hexham Abbey Choir.
-They had been invited to sing at a mass in St. Peter's Basilica, in celebration of the 1300th anniversary of the death of St Wilfrid.
-In addition to his parish duties, he was Area Dean of Hexham from 2006 to 2011.
+He also reunited the abbey with its monastic buildings, the buildings having been separated during the Reformation, raising £3.2M to refurbish some buildings and build others, including a new cloister and refectory, and new conference and meeting rooms, also a state of the art exhibition about the Abbey's history.
+He was additionally Area Dean of Hexham from 2006 to 2011.
 He was appointed an Honorary Canon of Kumasi in Ghana, the place of his early childhood, in 2007.

 Episcopal ministry

 On 12 December 2013, it was announced that he was to become the next Bishop of Dudley, a suffragan bishop in the Diocese of Worcester.
 He was consecrated on 25 March 2014 by Archbishop Justin Welby at St Paul's Cathedral, London.
 He was 43 at his appointment, making him one of the youngest of the current Church of England bishops and the first to have been born in the 1970s.

 From 2017 to 2023 he was a member of the International Commission for Anglican Orthodox Theological Dialogue contributing to agreed statements about the environment, euthanasia and organ transplantation.

 On 3 May 2019, Usher was announced as the next Bishop of Norwich, the diocesan bishop of the Diocese of Norwich.
 His election was confirmed on 17 June 2019 at St Mary-le-Bow.
 He was enthroned as the 72nd Bishop of Norwich in Norwich Cathedral on 9 November 2019 during a very inclusive service which included Down syndrome dancers, children and refugees.
 Honey cake was served to the 1800 strong congregation made with honey from Usher's own bees.

 In 2020 he was appointed as the Church of England's episcopal member of the Anglican Consultative Council and, from 2021, a Church Commissioner.
 He is a member of the Council of St George's House, Windsor Castle.

 In March 2021 the Archbishop of Canterbury announced that Usher would be the Church of England's lead bishop for the environment.

 He took part in the 2023 Coronation as one of the two bishop assistants to Queen Camilla.

 On 17 October 2023, Usher was admitted to the House of Lords as a Lord Spiritual.
 He was introduced to the House on 26 October 2023.

 Usher was appointed Lord High Almoner by King Charles III in November 2024, an office in the Royal Households of the United Kingdom.